-Whilst entertaining your clients can be treated as a viable business expense, you may not be able to deduct this when calculating Corporation Tax or claim VAT on the amounts.
+Whilst entertaining your clients can be treated as a viable business expense, you may not be able to deduct this when calculating Corporation Tax.

-Selling capital items (£)
+Selling capital items

-Corporation Tax is payable by your company on chargeable gains that may arise when you sell assets.
+Corporation tax is payable by your company on chargeable gains that may arise when you sell assets.
 Assets include:

-- Land and property
+- land and property

-- > Equipment and machinery
+- equipment and machinery

-- > Shares
+- shares